ciscoheat/dcisniffer/README.md

 # Larger examples

-- The [RoleConventionsSniff](https://github.com/ciscoheat/dcisniffer/blob/master/DCI/Sniffs/RoleConventionsSniff.php) file is written as a DCI Context, albeit at bit contrieved since the pattern used for parsing makes it a bit difficult to handle rebinding.
+- The [RoleConventionsSniff](https://github.com/ciscoheat/dcisniffer/blob/master/DCI/Sniffs/RoleConventionsSniff.php) file is written as a DCI Context, unfortunately a bit contrieved since the pattern used for parsing makes it a bit difficult to handle rebinding.

 # DCI Resources